-^{}Nursing students must be fully vaccinated with boosters, including the COVID-19 and flu vaccines, or risk missing clinical and consequently earning the BSN.
+\Nursing students must be fully vaccinated with boosters or risk missing clinical and consequently not earning the BSN.
 This is because all or almost all of our clinical sites require student nurses to be fully vaccinated and we cannot override their decisions; they're protecting their populations, you, and themselves.
-Sites receptive to unvaccinated student nurses may change their stance without notice.
-We cannot hold clinical sites for unvaccinated students or guess if facilities will lift the requirement for students.
+Be aware that our contracted clinical sites may change their current requirements at any time.
+If unvaccinated, the site will require the student to either wear a mask or request the student receive the most recent COVID-19 vaccine to participate and interact with their patient population.
+Students may have the opportunity to request a religious exemption through the University's OEOA office, but that doesn't guarantee a clinical site will accept the approval from Penn State.
 Without clinical hours, you cannot complete a nursing degree or obtain an RN license.

-^{}Questions regarding how criminal history affects nursing licensure should be directed to the student's state board of nursing.
+\\Questions regarding how criminal history affects nursing licensure should be directed to the student's state board of nursing.